 - Place the dough on a floured surface and roll it into a ball.
 Divide the dough in half and pat each half into round discs.
 Wrap in plastic and chill for at least 1 hour.

-- Turn out the dough onto a lightly floured work surface.
-Roll it out to about a 12-inch round, about ¼ inch thick (it doesn't have to be perfect because you will cut off the excess).
+- Once chilled, place the dough onto a lightly floured work surface.
+Roll it out to about a 12-inch round that is about ¼ inch thick (it doesn't have to be perfect because you will cut off the excess).

 - Bake for 20 minutes.
 Remove the parchment paper and weights and bake for an additional 10 to 12 minutes.
 Place the tart pan with the crust on a wire rack to cool.